MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Get-MgBetaIdentityGovernanceAccessReviewDecisionInstanceDefinition.md

 ## SYNOPSIS
 There is exactly one accessReviewScheduleDefinition associated with each instance.
 It is the parent schedule for the instance, where instances are created for each recurrence of a review definition and each group selected to review by the definition.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgIdentityGovernanceAccessReviewDecisionInstanceDefinition](/powershell/module/Microsoft.Graph.Identity.Governance/Get-MgIdentityGovernanceAccessReviewDecisionInstanceDefinition?view=graph-powershell-v1.0)

 ## SYNTAX